Kchaitanya30/Processing-Geographic-Data/Geo-processing ZIP Code Tabulation Area (ZCTA) Data to Add to the Massachusetts Geo-Database/README.md

 - Use the selected rows: 454
 Expression:
 - AREA_URB = 0
+- Output description: It populates all the nulls in the AREA_URB field with 0

 Repeat the same for the AREA_NURB Field, first perform the select by attributes to check the rows that are null then.